riley-x/Libra_Sheet/README.md

 ## Preview

 You can preview a web-based sample at [riley-x.github.io/Libra_Sheet](https://riley-x.github.io/Libra_Sheet/).
-This naturally doesn't link to any database, but is a nice way to preview the UI.
+This uses fake data so some things don't work, but it is a nice way to preview the UI.

 ### Your accounts and net worth at a glance